SILLIAC: Hardware specifications

 Like most of the IAS family, SILLIAC was not an exact copy of ILLIAC.
 One important change was the use of 2C51 valves in place of the more common 6J6.
 The 2C51 had been developed by Bell Labs for use in undersea telephone repeaters and had about 5 times the life (for 6 times the cost).
 This decision significantly improved the reliability of SILLIAC compared to its contemporaries.

 Conservation

 Some pieces of SILLIAC are at the Powerhouse Museum and others are displayed at Sydney University.

+When it had been broken up, parts had originally been given to a range of people, including 14 schoolchildren who had requested the University for mementoes.

 In March 2008, the Australian Computer Museum Society was seeking alternative storage, or risked its collection, including important components of SILLIAC, being scrapped.

+In 2023 the Australian Computer Museum Society now has a venue for displaying the parts of SILLIAC that are in its collection.